AndreRudolph/impulsephp-doc/docs/server/client_interaction.md

 }</code>
 </pre>

-The first parameter specifies the path for the file where the name of the file is provides as a second argument.
+The first parameter specifies the path together with the name of the file that will be downloaded.
+The second, optional parameter, can be used if the provided download file will have another file name.